-Jeremy C. McCool is a professor, consultant, media personality, scholar and author from Chicago, Illinois.
+Dr. Jeremy C. McCool is a professor, consultant, media personality, scholar and author from Chicago, Illinois.
 McCool has held lectures at universities and organizations on topics such as media influence, racial bias, hip-hop and interpersonal communication.
-McCool's first children's book Princess and The Power of Melanin was released December of 2018, co-authored by Dr. Anthony McBride.
-This book deals with discrimination and is created to combat bullying, colorism, and to uplift young Black children.
+McCool is the co-creator of a children's book series called McCool & McBride Books.
+This series began with a book entitled Princess and The Power of Melanin that was released in 2018.
+The series then followed with The Adventures of Darrius: The Hall Monitor in 2021.
+The book series creatively tackles social issues such as bullying and prejudice, and contains Black lead characters.
 McCool joined the faculty of West Chester University of Pennsylvania as an Assistant Professor in the Department of Communication and Media in 2021.

 In 2015, McCool won a national Intercollegiate Broadcast System (IBS) radio award for audio production.
 McCool began his radio career at Western Illinois University's station 88.3 The Dog at age 17 as a show host.
 Using his prior connections and hip-hop background to elevate the station to new heights, he quickly became the station's Music Director the following year, at age 18.
 McCool later interned at 99.1 WSMK in Niles, Michigan.
 In 2015, McCool received his bachelor's degree in Broadcast Journalism, with a Music Business minor.